 The AK47 has undergone several improvements and modifications over the years, resulting in several variants.
 Some of the most well-known variants include the AKM, featuring a lighter and more efficient design; the AK-74, using a smaller calibre cartridge; and the AK-101, chambered in the 5.56x45mm NATO cartridge.
 The AK-47 has inspired several imitations, knock-offs, and legal and illegal copies.
 It is estimated that there are hundreds of different AK-47 variants in existence.

 Fields of use

 The Soviet government wasn't exactly generous with its royalty payment on his rifles.
-Mikhail Kalashnikov has confirmed that he never made a cent in royalties off of his gun design.
+Mikhail Kalashnikov has confirmed that he never made a cent in royalties from his gun design.
 The government simply took his plans and mass-produced the rifle.
-Kalashnikov supposedly lives off of his modest government pension.
-He has borrowed his name to a few other products, such as Kalashnikov Vodka, launched in 2004.
-As he says, Kalashnikov is very proud of having designed a workhorse rifle that served the Russian military for so long.
-But he is heartbroken about the role the gun has in terrorist culture, as he created it only to defend his motherland's borders.
-He realizes that it is not his fault that his AK-47 ended up in the wrong hands.
+As he says, Mikhail Kalashnikov is proud of having designed a workhorse rifle that served the Russian military for so long.
+But he is heartbroken about the gun's role in terrorist culture, as he created it only to defend his motherland's borders.